drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step3 Generate Appearance & Anatomy.md

 		:}|
 		/addvar key=extra "- Male Genital Type:: {{getvar::privatesMale}}"|
 		/addvar key=extra "- Species Group: {{getvar::speciesGroup}}"|
+		/ife (futanari == 'Yes') {:
+			/addvar key=extra "Important: {{getvar::firstName}} is a futanari, so she has both a pussy and a cock."|

+			/setvar key=logicBasedInstruction "7. {{getvar::firstName}} is a futanari, so she has both a pussy and a cock.
+Describe only the cock here — do not mention the pussy directly, but ensure anatomical placement and proportions account for its presence."|
+		:}|
 		/setvar key=genSettings index=extraContext {{getvar::extra}}|
 		/setvar key=extra []|
 		/:"CMC Logic.Get Basic Type Context"|